kensuio-oss/kensu-public-examples/Financial_Data_Report/VirtualLabInstructions.md

 We need to refresh the dataset to scan it again, this is done in the `Settings > Databases` then click on your data and click on `Re-scan field values now`.

-So we can refresh the dashboard.
+So we can access to the table again and review the data.

 ### Troubleshooting: a (painful) story 🥺